Alan Hevesi: Accepting gratuities

-As state comptroller, Hevesi faced a conflict of interest allegation in relation to a private capital fund named Markstone Capital Partners, according to a report in the New York Sun.
-The opening paragraph stated, "The New York State comptroller, Alan Hevesi, encouraged California pension managers to invest in a private capital fund founded by a man whose wife has been a generous donor to his political campaigns."
-The story originally appeared in the Los Angeles Times.
+As state comptroller, Hevesi faced a conflict of interest allegation in relation to a private capital fund named Markstone Capital Partners.
+The New York Sun reported, "The New York State comptroller, Alan Hevesi, encouraged California pension managers to invest in a private capital fund founded by a man whose wife has been a generous donor to his political campaigns."
+The Los Angeles Times first reported the meeting.

-Hevesi met with his California counterpart, comptroller Steve Westly, and Elliott Broidy of Markstone Capital Group.
+Hevesi met with his California counterpart, comptroller Steve Westly, and Markstone Capital Group.
 They met on May 19, 2003, in order to "pitch" the California Public Employees' Retirement System (CalPERS) to invest in Markstone, a fund that invested in Israeli companies.
 The Sun reported that in June 2003, Hevesi had invested $200 million in Markstone.
-Broidy is a major Republican political contributor who did not directly contribute to Hevesi's political campaigns, but Broidy's wife, Robin Rosenzweig, had contributed $80,000 since 2002 — $30,000 before the May 2003 meeting and $50,000 afterward.
-She also contributed to Andrew Hevesi's State Assembly race.

 On October 7, 2010, Hevesi pleaded guilty to accepting gratuities for steering the investment funds to California venture capitalist Elliot Broidy.
 Hevesi had accepted $75,000 in trips for himself and his family and $500,000 in campaign contributions, and benefited from $380,000 given to a lobbyist.
 After being accused of "pay to play" practices involving the New York State Pension Fund during his tenure as Comptroller, Hevesi pleaded guilty to a corruption charge; on April 15, 2011, he was sentenced to one to four years in prison.
-He began his prison term on April 17, 2011.
+He began his prison term as inmate 11-R-1334 at Ulster Correctional Facility on April 17, 2011.

-Hevesi went before a parole board on November 14, 2012 and was released on parole on December 19, 2012.
+Hevesi went before a parole board on November 14, 2012, and was released on parole on December 19, 2012.
 He served 20 months of a maximum four-year sentence.